-Interoperability testing of Windstream SIP Trunking was completed with successful results for all test cases with the exception of the observations/limitations described below.
+Interoperability testing of Level 3 SIP Trunking was completed with successful results for all test cases with the exception of the observations/limitations described below.

-- OPTIONS: OPTIONS messages were sent from Session Manager to Windstream via the Avaya SBCE.
-Windstream was not configured to send OPTIONS to Session Manager. - No Matching Codec Offered: If the Communication Manager SIP trunk is improperly configured to have no matching codec with the service provider and an outbound call is placed, the service provider returns a "480 Temporarily Unavailable" response instead of a "488 Not Acceptable Here" response.
-The user hears fast busy.
-This behavior has no user impact. - Calling Party Number (PSTN transfers): The calling party number displayed on the PSTN phone is not updated to reflect the true connected party on calls that are transferred to the PSTN.
+- Max-Forwards: On incoming PSTN calls to the enterprise, the Max-Forwards value in the incoming SIP INVITE is set to a value of 9.
+This value was observed to be too small to allow the message to traverse all the SIP hops internal to the enterprise to reach the destination in all cases.
+Thus, the Avaya SBCE was used to increase this value when the INVITE arrived at the Avaya SBCE from the network.
+(See Section 7.6.1) - No Matching Codec Offered: If the Communication Manager SIP trunk is improperly configured to have no matching codec with the service provider and an outbound call is placed, the service provider returns a "480 Temporarily Unavailable" response instead of a "488 Not Acceptable Here" response.
+The user hears fast busy. - Calling Party Number (PSTN transfers): The calling party number displayed on the PSTN phone is not updated to reflect the true connected party on calls that are transferred to the PSTN.
 After the call transfer is complete, the calling party number displays the number of the transferring party and not the actual connected party.
 Communication Manager provides the new connected party information by updating the Contact header in an UPDATE message.
-Windstream does not use the UPDATE message for this purpose. - Calls On-Hold: Calls on-hold for approximately five minutes are dropped.
-This is under investigation by Windstream. - Call Forwarding from PSTN back to the PSTN: During compliance testing, it was observed that some inbound PSTN calls from Windstream contained 1 + 10 digits in the SIP Request URI and To headers of the incoming INVITE message.
-Presumably, this was due to the particular PSTN carrier where the call originated.
-If this call is forwarded back to the PSTN, Communication Manager will use these 11 digits in the From, P-Asserted-Identity (PAI), and Contact headers of the outbound INVITE to the new
+Level 3 does not use the UPDATE message for this purpose. - EC500 use of idle-call appearance: Outbound calls from an EC500 remote phone to the PSTN via the idle-call appearance feature name extension (FNE) are dropped after 30 seconds. - Avaya one-X® Communicator Conferencing: When conferencing two PSTN calls using Avaya one-X® Communicator, some call legs were observed to have no audio if the conference was initiated by clicking the Conference button during an PSTN active call, then entering the added PSTN party number.
+Conference calls were successful if the first PSTN active call was first put on hold, a new PSTN call was placed and answered and lastly the Conference button was selected to conference the two calls together.